essej/aooserver/README.md

 To build it on Linux:

-    cd Builds/LinuxMakefile
-    CONFIG=Release make
+(First you will need some dev packages installed, none of them are actually needed at runtime, but the JUCE6 cmake support requires them for building):

+  libX11-dev(el)
+  libXrandr-dev(el)
+  libXinerama-dev(el)
+  libXcursor-dev(el)
+  freetype-dev(el)

+Then setup the cmake build with the script:
+    ./setupcmake.sh

+And build it with:
+    ./buildcmake.sh

-And the resulting binary will be in Builds/LinuxMakefile/build/aooserver, which you can copy to a system binary location of your choice (/usr/local/bin, for example).
+And the resulting binary will be in build/aooserver_artefacts/Release/aooserver, which you can copy to a system binary location of your choice (/usr/local/bin, for example) if you want..

 # USAGE